Meet Kolbe

 My Journey

-I consider myself a “wounded healer” for my community in the sense that my own journey informs my unique presence, insight, and compassion for others’ healing process as a counselor & psychotherapist.
+I consider myself a “wounded healer” for my community in the sense that my own journey informs my unique presence, insight, and compassion for others’ healing process as a psychotherapist and guide.
 I’ve cracked open my own wounds, brought them to Jesus with the proper help, and allowed those scars to become the very places of refuge for me and my clients.
 Through my wounds, Christ continues to draw me in deeper to Himself, who is Love and Truth.

 In a phrase, I’m here to say, “I get it, I’ve been there, now let’s find a way for you too.”